 READ FULL PRESS RELEASE

-On March 7, 2015, the Seabiscuit Heritage Foundation (SHF) and Santa Anita Park will celebrate the 75th Anniversary of Seabiscuit and Red Pollard's history-making win in the Santa Anita Handicap of March 2, 1940.
+On March 7, 2015, the Seabiscuit Heritage Foundation (SHF) and Santa Anita Park celebrated the 75th Anniversary of Seabiscuit and Red Pollard's history-making win in the Santa Anita Handicap of March 2, 1940.

 This historic race made Seabiscuit the world's top money earner of his day: $437,730 --- almost $2.3 million in today's dollars and it almost didn't happen!
 Seabiscuit was seven years old and both he and his jockey, Red Pollard, had just recovered from what appeared to be career-ending injuries.
 78,000 race fans wildly cheered them to victory as Seabiscuit broke the Santa Anita track record at the time.